maitlahcen/maitlahcen.github.io/_pages/research.md

 ### Monetary Policy and the Unbanked: Consequences for Stabilization, with [Pedro Gomis-Porqueras](https://sites.google.com/site/pedrogomisporqueras/) and [Christopher Waller](https://research.stlouisfed.org/econ/waller/sel/).

 We study stabilization policy in a monetary DSGE model where a proportion of the population doesn't have access to bank accounts.
 The Central Bank implements monetary policy through a standing facility and commits to partially reverse its short-run interventions to maintain the long-run inflation target.
-We characterize the state-dependent optimal stabilization policy and show that it can reduce the welfare of the unbanked through a general equilibrium effect.
+We characterize the state-dependent optimal stabilization policy and discuss its general equilibrium effects on the unbanked.

 ### Monetary Policy in an Environment with Domestic and Foreign Denominated Bank Accounts, with [Pedro Gomis-Porqueras](https://sites.google.com/site/pedrogomisporqueras/) and [Sébastien Lotz](http://lemma.u-paris2.fr/fr/node/35).